gmb2012/qlocktwo/README.md

 A QlockTwo combined with displaying of weather data from node.js webservices based on react.js

 # TODO
-- subcomponent incl graph and webservice call
+- webservice for calculating graph data
 - fix lint for var in server
-- use rangeand map
+- use range and map
-- webservice for calculating graph data
 - webservices with super agent => incl. error if external webservice is not reachable (timeout)
 - Unit Tests for react components
 - Unit tests for webservices